Information about kidnapping

 How can I share my research on kidnapping?

-If you are conducting research on kidnapping or come across useful data or articles that you would like to share, please send it to Hostage UK and – subject to review – we will share it on our website to help others to access it.
+If you are conducting research on kidnapping or come across useful data or articles that you would like to share, please send it to Hostage UK and – subject to review – we will consider sharing it on our website to help others to access it.